Electroconvulsive therapy: Efficacy

-A meta-analysis on the effectiveness of ECT in unipolar and bipolar depression was conducted in 2012.
-Results indicated that although patients with unipolar depression and bipolar depression responded to other medical treatments very differently, both groups responded equally well to ECT.
+A meta-analysis on the effectiveness of ECT in unipolar and bipolar depression indicated that although patients with unipolar depression and bipolar depression responded to other medical treatments very differently, both groups responded equally well to ECT.
 Overall remission rate for patients given a round of ECT treatment was 50.9% for those with unipolar depression and 53.2% for those with bipolar depression.
-The severity of each patient's depression was assessed at the same baseline in each group.
 Most severely depressed patients respond to ECT.

-In 2004, a meta-analytic review paper found in terms of efficacy, "a significant superiority of ECT in all comparisons: ECT versus simulated ECT, ECT versus placebo, ECT versus antidepressants in general, ECT versus tricyclics and ECT versus monoamine oxidase inhibitors."
+In 2004, a meta-analysis found in terms of efficacy, "a significant superiority of ECT in all comparisons: ECT versus simulated ECT, ECT versus placebo, ECT versus antidepressants in general, ECT versus tricyclics and ECT versus monoamine oxidase inhibitors."

-In 2003, The UK ECT Review Group published a systematic review and meta-analysis comparing ECT to placebo and antidepressant drugs.
+In 2003, the UK ECT Review Group published a systematic review and meta-analysis comparing ECT to placebo and antidepressant drugs.
 This meta-analysis demonstrated a large effect size (high efficacy relative to the mean in terms of the standard deviation) for ECT versus placebo, and versus antidepressant drugs.

 Compared with repetitive transcranial magnetic stimulation (rTMS) for people with treatment-resistant major depressive disorder, ECT relieves depression as shown by reducing the score on the Hamilton Rating Scale for Depression by about 15 points, while rTMS reduced it by 9 points.

-The response rate is from 50 to 70% in treatment-resistant patients.
+Other estimates regarding the response rate in treatment resistant depression vary between 60–80%, with a remission rate of 50–60%.
+In addition to reducing symptoms of depression and inducing relapse, ECT has also been shown to reduce the risk of suicide, improve functional outcomes and quality of life as well as reduce the risk of re-hospitalization.
 Efficacy does not depend on depression subtype.
+With regards to treatment resistant schizophrenia, the response rate is 40–70%.

 Follow-up

 There is little agreement on the most appropriate follow-up to ECT for people with major depressive disorder.
+The initial course of ECT is then transitioned to maintenance ECT, pharmacotherapy or both.
+When ECT is stopped abruptly, without a bridge to maintenance ECT or medications (usually antidepressants and Lithium), it is associated with a relapse rate of 84%.
+There is no defined schedule for maintenance ECT, however it is usually started weekly with intervals extended permissibly with the goal of maintaining remission.
 When ECT is followed by treatment with antidepressants, about 50% of people relapsed by 12 months following successful initial treatment with ECT, with about 37% relapsing within the first 6 months.
 About twice as many relapsed with no antidepressants.
 Most of the evidence for continuation therapy is with tricyclic antidepressants; evidence for relapse prevention with newer antidepressants is lacking.
+Adjunct maintenance ECT paired with cognitive behavioral therapy has also been shown to reduce relapse rates.
+Maintenance ECT may safely continue indefinitely, with no set maximum treatment interval established.

-Lithium has also been found to reduce the risk of relapse; especially in younger patients.
+Lithium has also been found to reduce the risk of relapse, especially in younger patients.